tiborh/writings/snow_queen.md

    her up, she will turn completely frozen and then the queen appears, the temperature is already dropping around them, and most of the island will be destroyed if she steps on it.
-9. The guide also explains that when the daughter gets reawoken up by the queen, she will remember all her past only in a patchy way, she won't recognise her parents as parents and won't remember any emotions from her past, only memory fragments will remain, just
+9. The guide also explains that when the daughter gets reawakened by the queen, she will remember all her past only in a patchy way, she won't recognise her parents as parents and won't remember any emotions from her past, only memory fragments will remain, just